Which Hand Does the Engagement Ring Go On?

 After the engagement, but before the wedding

 When a couple gets engaged, the ring presented is like a promise of marriage.
 That’s why it goes on the same hand and finger as the wedding ring.
-So people who are engagement — remember that men can wear engagement rings, too — wear those rings on the fourth finger of their left hand.
+So people who are engaged — remember that men can wear engagement rings, too — wear those rings on the fourth finger of their left hand.

 Although the engagement ring is typically worn on the left hand, the tradition is mixed up a bit during the actual wedding ceremony.
 Since the wedding band is usually worn closer to the heart (on the inside of the engagement ring), some brides choose to wear the engagement ring on the right hand on the day of their ceremony.
 That way, the groom can easily slip the wedding band on the bride’s finger without having to move the engagement ring.